 Cheap rotors are often coated with an oil film to protect against rust during shipping.
 However, some rotor manufacturers skip the oil and apply a phosphate finish.
 Don’t be fooled, that finish will wear off within weeks after installation.

 Premium rotors are coated with a fused-on rust reducing coating

 Rust prevention isn’t really needed on the swept area because the brake pads

 remove any rust accumulation.
-But rust coating is very important to reduce rust in the cooling vanes and the inside and outside of the rotor hat areas.
-Rust expands as it forms and that expansion can literally force the rotor away from the wheel hub, causing lateral runout which results in disc thickness variation.
+But rust coating is very important to reduce rust in the cooling vanes and the inside and outside the rotor hat areas.
+Rust expands as it forms, and that expansion can literally force the rotor away from the wheel hub, causing lateral run out which results in disc thickness variation.

 Cheap rotors have less dimensional stability and balance